AisteMer/portfolio/README.md

 # Portfolio

 Hi,
 I am Aiste Merfeldaite, a dual degree student in Columbia University and Sciences Po, where I am studying Computer Science and Political Science.
-My interests lie in cybersecurity, threat analysis and ethicaluse of technology.
+My interests lie in cybersecurity, threat analysis and ethical use of technology.
 This portfolio showcases some of the projects I have worked on.

 ## Skills
 - **Languages** Java, C, Python